 Revisiting Yes’ Tantalizingly Incomplete ‘9012Live: The Solos’

-9012Live: The Solos opens with a driving drumbeat, the kind that instinctively perks your ears up and makes you feel like a big entrance is coming, followed by "On drums ...
-Mr. Alan White ... it's great to be with you tonight!" courtesy of Yes frontman Jon Anderson speaking in his unmistakable, high-pitched voice.
+9012Live: The Solos opens with a driving drumbeat, the kind that instinctively perks your ears up in anticipation of a big entrance, followed by Yes frontman Jon Anderson saying, "On drums, Mr. Alan White!
+It's great to be with you tonight!" in his unmistakable, high-pitched voice.
 On cue, the whole band then launches into a rousing rendition of "Hold On," a track from 90125, the 1983 album which the title of this most perplexing live EP references.

 Released on Nov.
 7, 1985 – two years to the day after 90125 – 9012Live was an obvious attempt by the band's then-label (Atlantic subsidiary Atco) to capitalize on Yes' recent wave of success with the No. 1 hit, "Owner of a Lonely Heart."
 Strangely, though, the EP consists of only two actual songs and a smattering of solo performances by each member.

 "Owner of a Lonely Heart" is noticeably absent, as is most of the set list that's included on the companion 9012Live video, which was recorded at a different location than the EP and directed by Steven Soderbergh.
 Given how muscular the live rendition of "Hold On" is compared to the studio version, the logic behind excluding most of the video's songs on the audio version of 9012Live is simply baffling.
 (The expanded edition that was eventually released on compact disc in the U.S. includes two additional songs, "It Can Happen" and "Leave It.")